Last Updated on 3rd March 2023 by Sophie Nadeau

 The best vegetarian food in Auxerre is to be found at the Pizzéria des Cordeliers (26 Place des Cordeliers).
 Reasonably priced and serving ever-so-delicious pizzas, you can even order a glass of kir to go with your meal.
 For the best fine-dining food in Auxerre, Le Jardin Gourmand is well-reviewed and can be found on the fringes of the historic city centre.

-Finally, the best way to enjoy Auxerre is by simply wandering around the city and getting a little lost.
+Finally, the best way to enjoy and visit Auxerre is by simply wandering around the city and getting a little lost.
 Perfect to visit as part of a longer Burgundian excursion, the city is divided into three parts; Le Quartier Saint Pierre, Le Quartier de la Marine, and Quartier de l’Horloge.
 Each area has its own distinctive vibe and history and all are worth exploring.